40 Best Home Business Ideas

 From birthdays to weddings, corporate get-togethers, and local conventions, the world is your oyster when it comes to events to plan.
 If you’re passionate about logistics, then this home business idea is worth looking more into.

 Are you the friend who everyone goes to on Thanksgiving or Christmas?
 Do people come running when they smell your famous dishes or baked goods?
-If nobody you know can stop talking about your cooking, then maybe it’s time to charge for your services and talent!
+If nobody you know can stop talking about your cooking, then maybe it’s time to charge for your services and talent and start a catering business.

 While you won’t necessarily be able to do all of your catering work from home—you need to use a commercial kitchen and will likely have to hire some part-time employees to help during events—much of the organization, planning, marketing, and actual business work can be done wherever you like.